This article first appeared in Card Player magazine, probably in the late 1990s.

 Although the majority of my speech was about poker room operations, the last part concerned poker partnerships.
 I asked everyone to join together – honest management and honest players – to do whatever could be done to make 1997 and 1998 especially tough on partnerships.
 I reasoned that the conference was the ideal place to bring up this topic, because many of the most capable and reputable owners in the industry attended.
 In fact, representatives of casinos that set world standards for surveillance and protecting customers against cheaters were there.

-Some of these which I’ve personally dealt with in the past, included the Commerce Casino, Hollywood Park Casino, Bay 101, the Mirage, and dozens more for which I have confidence in the integrity and player-protection skills of the management.
+Some of these I’ve personally dealt with in the past, included the Commerce Casino, Hollywood Park Casino, Bay 101, the Mirage, and dozens more.
+For those, I have confidence in the integrity and player-protection skills of the management.

 As I’ve said many times, playing in public card rooms is usually much safer than playing in private games.
 Period.
 But, my friends, we need to band together now and do something about partnerships.
 I can’t back down from this position.
 Some people want me to, because: